coatyio/coaty-js/docs/man/migration-guide.md

 In Coaty 2, distributed lifecycle management has been simplified and made more
 efficient:

-* The agent container is assigned a unique identity object to be shared by all controllers and the communication manager.
+* The agent container is assigned a unique identity object to be accessible by all controllers and the communication manager.
 Controllers and the communication manager no longer own separate identities.
 * The container's identity is *always* advertised and discoverable to support distributed lifecycle management.
 You can no longer disable this behavior.
 * When publishing or observing communication events, an identity object no